 Information for Applicants

-We offer two DPhil (Doctor of Philosophy) degrees, which are the University of Oxford equivalent of a PhD.
-The DPhil in Medical Sciences covers all areas of RDM research.
-Complementing this, our DPhil in Cardiovascular Medicine covers the entire spectrum of cardiovascular research.
-In keeping with our focus on translational research, applications are welcomed from both basic scientists and clinicians for either programme.
+We offer a DPhil (Doctor of Philosophy) degree, the DPhil in Medical Sciences, which covers all areas of RDM research.
+In keeping with our focus on translational research, applications are welcomed from both basic scientists and clinicians.

-A DPhil typically lasts 3-4 years, depending on the project and the student.
+A DPhil typically lasts 3-4 years.
 We have considerable experience supervising clinicians who hold 3-year fellowships and tailor research projects for such students accordingly.
 Students are admitted to work on a specified research project in a single laboratory, with close supervision from one or more of our PIs and their team.

-The majority of our applicants apply to undertake a project advertised on our DPhil Project List, which is refreshed in September each year.
+Applicants can apply to undertake a project advertised on our DPhil Project List, which is published in early October each year.
 The projects listed span the research that is being done in RDM.
 Please be aware that it is usual for projects to be modified during the early stages of research.
-We actively encourage DPhil students' input in refining the parameters of their research.
+We actively encourage DPhil students' input in refining the parameters of their research project.

 Fees and Living Costs

 Before being admitted to the University, students must demonstrate their ability to cover their fees and living costs.
 You will be asked to complete a financial declaration to show that you understand the costs involved and that you have plans in place to finance yourself through your studies.

 You must submit your application online using the University's application form.
 If you are applying for a funded place you must submit your application, including all supporting materials and references, by the deadline in early January.
 You can find more information on making an application on our how to apply page.

 If you are an international student, you may need to provide evidence of your English language abilities in order to secure a place.